Jean Segura Player Props: Marlins vs. Guardians

-Jean Segura -- 0-for-2 in his last game -- will be in action for the Miami Marlins against the Cleveland Guardians, with Zach Plesac on the mound, on April 21 at 7:10 PM ET.
+Jean Segura -- batting .147 with two walks and an RBI in his past 10 games -- will be in action for the Miami Marlins against the Cleveland Guardians, with Shane Bieber on the hill, on April 22 at 3:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Giants.
+In his last game he had a hitless performance (0-for-2) against the Giants.

 Jean Segura Game Info & Props vs. the Guardians